rmchorgh/spottybar/README.md

 # SpottyBar

-A polybar plugin for SpotifyD.
+A polybar plugin for SpotifyD written in Rust.

 ## Usage